kupehtci/DOCUMENTATION/MACHINE LEARNING/DROPOUT Technique.md

 ### Tips when using Dropout()

-* Generally, use a small dropout value of 20%-50% of neurons, with 20% providing a good starting point.
+* Generally, use a small dropout value of <span style="color:orange;">20%-50% of neurons</span>, with 20% providing a good starting point.
 A probability too low has minimal effect, and a value too high results in under-learning by the network.

 - Use a larger network.
 You are likely to get better performance when Dropout is used on a larger network, giving the model more of an opportunity to learn independent representations.